 Bistrot la Cave, Saint-Louis, Tel.
 03 89 70 93 45

-A light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
+This light, bright and airy bistrot on the main street – think pale wood, white gloss paint, loads of mirrors reflecting sparkly lights inside wooden wine boxes suspended crazily from the ceiling – is another of our local favourites.
 It has a succinct menu plus fast-moving seasonal suggestions chalked up on a blackboard and a lunch menu on weekdays @ €22 for 3 courses.
-Good selection of wines by the glas (from Au Monde du Vin the other side of the street).
+Good selection of wines by the glass (from Au Monde du Vin the other side of the street).
 The rather clueless service (double bookings, long waits) has taken a big leap forward, and is now no longer just smiling and well-intentioned, but inept.

 La Maison de l’Inde, 60, avenue du Général de Gaulle, Saint Louis

 Tel.
 09 53 41 65 14

 It’s not easy to find decent (let alone authentic) Indian food in our area but La Maison de l’Inde, which I recently featured in a roundup of Indian restos in Basel/Alsace/Baden on my foodie slot on the English Show, is worth exploring.
 There’s a happy buzz both in the kitchen and dining room, the welcome is warm, the place is exceptionally kid-friendly and booking is a must – it’s always packed out.
 There’s a good choice of starters (pakoras, samosas & Co) – get a selection to share – followed by a choice of chicken (8 different dishes with the obligatory tikka masala), lamb (12 kinds including my fave shahi korma with cashew nuts, pistachios, almonds and creme fraiche), biryani five ways, a few fish and shellfish options and plenty of dishes that propel vegetables into prime position.
 The service is efficient and friendly, even with full-house conditions.
 And if as often happens there’s no room at the inn, there’s always the takeaway option – check out the menu online, give them a ring with your order and then go round and collect.